IDMNYU/1143B_Fall_18_ID_P_Bennett/syllabus.md

 All due dates can be found in the calendar.
 This is just an overview and description of all the projects for the course.
 Please name ALL files as firstnameinitiallastname_i&p_fa18_assignmentname (i.e. kbennett_i&p_fa18_assignmentname.pdf)

+Generally, please post all homework assignments to your Process Site by Sunday evening.

 #### Projects
 * [Creative Process Annotated Bibliography & Video Documentary](creative_process.md)